 Daddy beats me!

-Violence can manifest in many different forms: physical, psychological, sexual and financial.
-It can sometimes be online or even offline.
-Even negligence can be a manifestation of violence.
+Violence can manifest itself in many different forms: physical, psychological, sexual and financial.
+It can be online or offline.
+Even negligence can be a form of violence.

-(Junge) Those who have suffered violence as youth in whatever the form, feel belittled, powerless and lonely.
-Violence can leave scars, not just physically but also those which are not visible but more psychological.
+Yoiung people who have suffered violence in whatever form, feel belittled, powerless and lonely.
+Violence can leave scars, not just physical, but also psychological.
 Fear and insecurity are constant companions.
-Regular nightmares of the situation lead to sleep deprivation.
+Regular nightmares about what happened lead to sleep deprivation.
 It is the body's attempt to process the trauma.
 People who experience violence are constantly suspicious.
 Questions and thoughts plague the mind - Should I run away?
 Can I defend myself?
-Why me ?
+Why me?
 What am I doing wrong?
-Is it my fault ?
+Is it my fault?
 Who will help me?
 How do I get out of this situation?

 There is always someone you can turn to, even if it does not seem likely at the time.
 It takes a lot of courage and will to overcome fear, helplessness, feelings of guilt and shame.
-Sometimes it takes more than a try.
+Sometimes it takes more than one attempt.

 Don't be alone, talk to someone!
 Maybe you are in a similar situation or you have a friend you would like to help.
 You can talk to us, anonymously and confidentially: